Human rights in Hong Kong: Right to travel and enter or leave the Region

 The freedom of emigration, along with the freedom to travel and to enter or leave the Region, is guaranteed to Hong Kong residents under Article 31 of the Basic Law and Article 8(2) of the Bill of Rights.
 On the other hand, section 11(10) of the Immigration Ordinance provides that any permission given to a person to land or remain in Hong Kong shall, if in force on the day that person departs from Hong Kong, expire immediately after his departure.

 The case of Gurung Kesh Bahadur v.
 Director of Immigration illustrated the problem of the provision.
 Mr. Bahadur, a Nepalese citizen, was a non-permanent resident of Hong Kong since 1995.
 Extensions of stay were made a few times, and the last one was to expire in January 1999.
 In October 1997, he flew to Nepal, returning to Hong Kong 7 days later.
 The Custom refused Bahadur's application for permission to land by virtue of section 11(10) of the Immigration Ordinance.
 His challenge of the provision succeeded in the Court of Final Appeal, which held that the provision was on itself constitutional but was unconstitutional when applied to non-permanent residents whose permission to stay had yet to expire.
 Hence the provision is no longer applicable to the above class of persons.

 Since the right to enter the Region is a right guaranteed to Hong Kong residents only, the government has been accused of denying entry to politically sensitive persons who are not Hong Kong residents, including US-based activists in the 1989 Tiananmen Square protests, Falun Gong practitioners, and Tibetian independence supporters.
-High-profile persons denied entry include Taiwan President Ma Ying-jeou and Jens Galschiot, the sculptor of the Pillar of Shame that commemorates the Tiananmen Square protests of 1989.
+High-profile persons denied entry include Taiwan President Ma Ying-jeou and Jens Galschiot, the sculptor of the Pillar of Shame that commemorates the 1989 Tiananmen Square protests and massacre.

 On 21 June 2010, the Court of First Instance held that the requirement that, subject to a grace period of 56 days, an adult applicant for Comprehensive Social Security Assistance ("CSSA") must have resided in Hong Kong continuously for at least one year immediately before the date of application is unconstitutional since it unjustifiably infringes the freedom to travel and the right to equality.
 The case was brought by Hong Kong permanent resident George Yao Man-fai, who had been previously employed on the mainland.
 He was refused CSSA after he returned to Hong Kong following the termination of his employment.
 As a result, the Social Welfare Department announced it is shelving the one-year continuous residence requirement for new and repeat applications for Comprehensive Social Security Assistance.